International Student Resources

 Accepted Students already in the U.S. (Transfer Students):

 If you already have valid F-1 student status by being enrolled at another school, college or university in the United States, you will have to complete a required Transfer Verification Form.
 Once this is done and you confirm this with Donna Warner, the international student advisor at your current school will need to release your SEVIS record to WCSU.
 Your new WCSU I-20, endorsed for pending transfer, is mailed to you as soon as the release date for your SEVIS record (as determined by your previous school) is reached.
 Once you are enrolled at WCSU and we have confirmed your registration, the transfer process will be completed.
 If you are in initial F-1 status, a new I-20 will be issued to you.
-You must report to the office of International Services Office within 15 days of your arrival.
+You must report to the International Services Office within 15 days of your arrival.

 Housing is available on both WCSU campuses (Midtown and Westside).
 Please contact the housing office for more information.